Frequently Asked Questions…

 Many physical therapists have shifted to an out of network model, in order to avoid the increasing administrative costs of billing insurance, the decreasing reimbursement rates, and the unfortunate stipulations on patient care such as visit caps and diagnosis specific restrictions.
-I had a patient tell me that he couldn’t ask his previous PT about his hip problem because they were only able to focus on a shoulder problem for which he had been referred by his physician.
-Physical therapists should be free to treat patients wholistically, as problems are generally related, and with the time it takes to get to the root cause of the problem.
+One patient told us that he couldn’t ask his previous PT about his hip problem because they were only able to focus on a shoulder problem for which he had been referred by his physician.
+Physical therapists should be free to treat patients holistically, as problems are generally related, and with the time it takes to get to the root cause of the problem.
 Spending a full hour on evaluations and follow up treatment sessions actually helps get to the root cause more quickly and helps patients get better faster.
 Upfront costs are higher for many patients in an out of network model of care (unless you have a high deductible and expect to pay upfront anyway), but total costs can be either the same or actually less, while results are typically much better.
-I had another patient tell me that her $80 copay for each of 3 PT visits at a traditional clinic was wasted, as her problem was not adequately assessed or treated and her therapist called out exercises from two tables away.
-In 3 visits with me, her shoulder problem was correctly identified as a neck problem, and related issues that she had had for years were well on their way to resolution.
+Another patient told us that her $80 copay for each of 3 PT visits at a traditional clinic was wasted, as her problem was not adequately assessed or treated and her therapist called out exercises from two tables away.
+In 3 visits with our therapists, her shoulder problem was correctly identified as a neck problem, and related issues that she had had for years were well on their way to resolution.

-It has been my experience that an out of network model better serves my patients and enables me to keep fees lower while avoiding the administrative costs and restrictions on physical therapy services.
-It also allows me to provide the highest level of quality care for each patient, to achieve optimal outcomes.
+It has been our experience that an out of network model better serves our patients and enables us to keep fees lower while avoiding the administrative costs and restrictions on physical therapy services.
+It also allows us to provide the highest level of quality care for each patient, to achieve optimal outcomes.

 What is your treatment approach?